From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Conclusion

 The Stochastic Embedding Sufficiency Theorem closes a methodological gap between deterministic and stochastic time series analysis, enabling recovery of drift and diffusion fields from scalar observations without prior assumptions about the governing physics.
 The data determines the non-parametric model structure.

-Application of the resulting pipeline to nine physical domains (classical mechanics, statistical mechanics, nuclear physics, quantum mechanics, chemical kinetics, electromagnetism, relativistic quantum mechanics, quantum harmonic oscillator dynamics, and quantum electrodynamics) recovers the known governing equations of each domain blindly, with recovery errors ranging from $3 \times 10^{-6}\%$ (deterministic domains) to approximately $6\%$ (absolute diffusion recovery at high $k/N$) and bootstrap confidence intervals quantifying the systematic $k$-NN estimator bias.
-For scaling exponents (C5), the multiplicative bias cancels and the bootstrap CI contains the theoretical value.
+Application of the resulting pipeline to nine physical domains (classical mechanics, statistical mechanics, nuclear physics, quantum mechanics, chemical kinetics, electromagnetism, relativistic quantum mechanics, quantum harmonic oscillator dynamics, and quantum electrodynamics) recovers the known governing equations of each domain blindly, with MZ-corrected recovery errors ranging from $3 \times 10^{-6}\%$ (deterministic domains) to $6.72\%$ (QED photon field), representing an $87$--$94\%$ reduction in the systematic $k$-NN estimator bias compared to uncorrected estimates (Supplementary Materials, \S7.2).
+For scaling exponents, the multiplicative bias cancels in the slope and the bootstrap CI contains the theoretical value.
 Fundamental physical constants emerge in both the drift and the diffusion channels without prior specification.
 The recovered diffusion coefficients, viewed together, constitute an empirical pattern: the $\sigma$-continuum.

 Three theorems derived from the relativistic and quantum field theory results yield three structural consequences.
-The derivation chain rests on the fluctuation--dissipation theorem (validated by C8 to $0.27\%$), mass--energy equivalence, and the equivalence principle, each among the most precisely tested results in physics.
+The derivation chain rests on the fluctuation--dissipation theorem (validated by C8 to $1.33\%$), mass--energy equivalence, and the equivalence principle, each among the most precisely tested results in physics.
 First, the Dambis--Dubins--Schwarz time-change theorem combined with the Klein--Gordon density produces the relativistic suppression $\sigma = \sigma_0/\gamma$, with physical constants emerging in both channels (Appendix~B).
 Second, the massless cancellation and gravitational self-coupling together determine $\sigma = \ell_P/\sqrt{t_P}$ for gravitational degrees of freedom, with three independent consistency arguments converging on the dimensionless prefactor $\alpha = 1$ (Appendix~C).
 Third, a set of four canonical axioms (A1--A4) yields a framework within which physical time, the drift, the covariance operator, and the fluctuation amplitude are all uniquely fixed (Appendix~D).

 The resulting superspace diffusion hypothesis,

 is non-parametric within A1--A4: the noise character, drift, covariance, fluctuation amplitude, and emergent time are all uniquely determined by theorem (Appendix~D).
 The empirical question is therefore whether A1--A4 hold, not whether the predictions follow from them.